ClickHouse/ClickHouse/docs/README.md

 - Fork the ClickHouse repository, edit, commit, push, and open a pull request.

     Add the `documentation` label to this pull request for proper automatic checks applying.
+If you have no permissions for adding labels, the reviewer of your PR adds it.

 - Open a required file in the ClickHouse repository and edit it from the GitHub web interface.

     You can do it on GitHub, or on the [ClickHouse Documentation](https://clickhouse.yandex/docs/en/) site.
 Each page of ClickHouse Documentation site contains an "Edit this page" (🖋) element in the upper right corner.
 Clicking this symbol, you get to the ClickHouse docs file opened for editing.

     When you are saving a file, GitHub opens a pull-request for your contribution.
 Add the `documentation` label to this pull request for proper automatic checks applying.

-- Open the GitHub issue and place your docs there with the `documentation` label.

-    We surely will find and adopt it to the documentation.

-Preferable language for contribution is English.
-Also, we can take contributions in the Russian language.
+If you have no permissions for adding labels, the reviewer of your PR adds it.

+Contribute all new information in English language.
+Other languages are translations from English.

 <a name="markdown-cheatsheet"/>